microchip-pic-avr-examples/pic18f47q83-can-2-basic-operation-mplab-mcc/README.md

 Configuring the PIC18 CAN 2.0 Module found in [TB3266 - Basic Configuration of the PIC18 CAN FD Module](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/ProductBrief/90003266A.pdf) with a few exceptions specific to CAN 2.0.

-1. Only CAN 2.0 normal mode is used (REQOP=0b110)
+1. Only CAN 2.0 Normal mode is used (REQOP=0b110)
-2. CAN 2.0 only uses the Nominal Bit Rate setup steps for the timing on the entire CAN Frame
+2. CAN 2.0 only uses the nominal bit rate setup steps for the timing on the entire CAN Frame
-3. CAN 2.0 can only have DLC of 8 bytes or fewer
+3. CAN 2.0 has a data length code (DLC) of 8 bytes or fewer
 4. Any bits in the CAN frame specific to FD functionality (BRS,FDF) are not used

 ## Software Used